teijatestaaja/tester2developer/README.md

 # Journey from Tester to Developer

-I wanted to start the 2020s by studying new technologies and programming languages as well as Portuguese language in order to change my job from testing into programming. **My dream is to work as Full Stack Mobile Developer in the future, and learn to speak and write Portuguese fluently.**
+I wanted to start the 2020s by studying new technologies and programming languages as well as Portuguese language in order to change my job from testing into programming. **My dream is to work as Full Stack Mobile Developer in the future.**

 I am completing these various types of programming-related studies while working full-time as a Senior Test Automation Engineer.
 I will also study some testing-related stuff to broaden my knowledge at work.
-As to Portuguese, I have only studied it with the help on an audio CD in my car during driving to trainings, but basically all I know is to how to say "_hello_", "_good day_" and "_thank you_".

 Studying and learning new things is something I enjoy and value a lot, because as a person I am curious and always eager to learn.
 Currently, I have a study right in the Degree Programme in Business Information Technology at Haaga-Helia University of Applied Sciences, where I am continuing my studies in [software engineering](https://opinto-opas.haaga-helia.fi/index.php/en/13336/en/39079/DIGI19-E/303/year/2019?userLang=en).

-Due to covid-19, all sports were cancelled in spring 2020 so I started to learn Portuguese in April with Duolingo App.
+Due to covid-19, all sports were cancelled in spring 2020 so I started also to learn Portuguese in April with Duolingo App.

 ## Completed courses and workshops in 2020